OFA-Sys/OFA/README.md

     bash evaluate_vqa_beam.sh val # specify 'val' or 'test'
     ```

     For all-candidate evaluation, we recommend to use the distributed script `evaluate_vqa_allcand_distributed.sh`.
 Please refer to the guide in the script to set the distributed configs before running.
-The result JSON file will also be dumped in the `${result_path}` defined in the shell script.
+The result JSON file will be dumped in the `${result_path}` defined in the shell script of rank-0 server.
 All-candidate evaluation computes scores on all the candidate answers in the VQA dataset, which achieves **80.82 validation accuracy, 79.87 test-dev accuracy and 80.02 test-std accuracy**, reproducing our reported results in the paper.
 However, the inference on test set costs around 1k GPU hours, which is much slower.
     ```bash
     # run on each worker after the distributed configs have been correctly set following the guide in evaluate_vqa_allcand_distributed.sh
     cd run_scripts/vqa